propactive/propactive/README.md

 [//]: # (TODO: convert to diagram when complete using "Google Draw"...)

-In one of the places I worked in, a sum of the projects had a streamlined process to define, test, and maintain application properties.
+In one of the places I worked in, many of our projects had a streamlined process to define, test, and maintain application properties.
 The application source code and deployment details (i.e. helm charts files, application properties, JKS files...etc.) were seperated in two different project repositories.
 This led to the following inconvenience:

-- Duplication: both application project and deployment project are testing against expected properties such as checking for compulsory keys and typed values (i.e. if a values in an integer as excepted), since we do have several microservices within our stack, these types of tests were duplicated across several projects.
+- Duplication: both application project and deployment project are testing against expected properties such as checking for compulsory keys and typed values (i.e. if a value in an integer).
+Since we have several microservices within our stack, these tests were duplicated across several projects.
 - Maintainability: Since we have multiple environments to deploy our application, we usually end up with many application properties files.
 We also have a separate module to deploy the application locally (i.e. "dev" environment) and another project that we use for E2E integration testing across our stack, so more application properties files were being maintained there.
-  This means whenever we add a new application property, the developer needs to be domain-aware of all application property files and update each, accordingly.
+  This means whenever we add a new application property, the developer needs to be domain-aware of all application property files and accordingly update each.
 - Incoherence: Some application property values are tested to validate if they confirm to a certain type (i.e. URL, BASE64, Decimal...etc.).
 Usually, we have a shared library that extracts common functions and is reused across several projects.
 However, as the addition/removal of application properties is a fast-paced process, we ended with several